znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

-Note: we've modified the example slightly to omit the `name` query parameter entirely instead of passing an empty string.
+We've modified the example slightly to omit the `name` query parameter entirely instead of passing an empty string.
+Since the name is optional, Specmatic does not send requests with `name`.

+However if the query parameter in question is mandatory, and is omitted from the example, Specmatic generates it.

 ### Sample Project